guitar-san/CGFs/README.md

-# fingering-prediction
-for classical guitar
+# Fingering Data for Classical Guitar